About the Atlanta Black-Jewish Coalition

 - Create public awareness for the work of the Atlanta Black-Jewish Coalition

-Beginning in 1989 and held every other year, Project Understanding has provided a unique opportunity for the young leadership of our community.
+Beginning in 1989 and held every other year, Project Understanding has provided a unique opportunity for the young leadership of our communities.
 It is a forum where people of influence can share and learn from each other, and can begin to tap into a network that has been critical to Atlanta's relative success in negotiating race relations for the last many decades.

-Through a 24-hour retreat format, participants are encouraged to interact honestly and forthrightly about issues that affect each of their respective communities as well as those that affect both.
+Through a 24-hour retreat, participants are encouraged to interact honestly and forthrightly about issues that affect each of their respective communities as well as those that affect both.
 The program includes exercises designed to encourage open exchange among participants.
-Participants quickly get past political correctness to engage in real conversation about issues that are often too hard to address.
-In addition, Project Understanding provides an environment in which friendships flourish between young people.
+Participants quickly move past political correctness to engage in real conversation about issues that are often difficult to address.
+In addition, Project Understanding provides an environment for friendships to flourish between young people.